How to use the Alerts tile

 - Do I have to click on each server to see what the problem is?

-Health state summaries are shown wherever an objects health state is shown, for example the Matrix tile (see How to use the Matrix tile), VADA (Visual Application Discovery & Analysis (VADA)) in view and analyse mode, and in the Status tile How to use the Status tile), so you can immediately see the cause of the critical health state and spot common issues across multiple objects.
+Health state summaries are shown wherever an objects health state is shown, for example the Matrix tile, VADA in view and analyse mode, the Alerts tile, and in the Status tile.

 Health state summaries are not available for container objects such as groups and distributed applications (DAs), however they work excellently for objects that host things (not contain things) such as servers, devices, software, and their sub-components.